swaltek/tinychess/README.md

 # Tiny Chess
-A lil chess web app built using react!
+A little chess web app built using react!